 The real perplexity arises when we worship Lord Shiva in two distinct forms.
 One is the Lingam, also known as Shivalinga, which holds symbolic significance, and the other is his physical form, often depicted in a meditative posture atop Mount Kailash.

 In the vast pantheon of Hinduism, there are likely no other deities who are venerated in two such different manifestations.
 Yet, it is the Lingam that stands as the predominant form of Lord Shiva and dominates our mental imagery when we think of him.
 This is evident from the fact that in every Shiva temple across the world, the Lingam is worshipped as the presiding deity.

 Who Gave Birth To Lord Shiva’s Physical Form?

-Several scriptures, mainly the Shiva Purana, mention the true origin of Lord Shiva.
-When Lord Shiva and Devi Parvati were in the middle of their marriage rituals, the chief priest asked Shiva about his ancestor.
-In which Lord Shiva remained silent.
+Several scriptures, most notably the Shiva Purana, shed light on the true origin of Lord Shiva.
+During the sacred marriage rituals of Lord Shiva and Devi Parvati, the chief priest inquired about Shiva’s lineage.
+To this question, Lord Shiva maintained a dignified silence.

-When everyone asked the question a couple of times, Narad Muni who was just standing behind Lord Shiva said that he is Ajanma ( not born) and Anant ( infinite).
-It means Lord Shiva had no parents, and no one had given birth to him.
-In Hindu beliefs, Lord Shiva is often said to be “Swayambhu” implying he is self created.
+After repeated queries, Narad Muni, who stood behind Lord Shiva, declared that he is ‘Ajanma‘ (unborn) and ‘Anant‘ (infinite).
+This signifies that Lord Shiva had no parents, and no one gave birth to him.
+In Hindu beliefs, Lord Shiva is often referred to as ‘Swayambhu,’ signifying that he is self-created.